epics-modules/lua/docs/using-lua-shell.md

 **Exit:** A line containing only `exit` ends the current script and returns to the caller.

+**Returns:** nothing on success, error string on failure.

 <br>

 ### luaLoadFile
 ---

+Load and execute a Lua script in a new state.

 ```
 luaLoadFile "file.lua" ["macros"]
 ```

-Loads and executes a Lua script in a **new state**.
-The entire file is compiled as a single chunk, so `local` variables work across lines.
+The entire file is
+compiled as a single chunk, so `local` variables work across lines.
 Execution is synchronous -- the command blocks until the script completes.